1. Home

 I’m under 16 and I want to leave home – where can I go for help?

-What you tell us will be confidential, and we will only pass it on if we think you are in danger.
+What you tell us will be confidential.
+We will only pass it on if we think you are in danger.

 I’m already homeless – what can I do?

 It’s not too late to see someone for help.
-Phone or visit a social worker at the Council and they will give you support and advice.
-See above for details of where to go.
+Contact SPOA using the details above and they will give you support and advice.

 What help can I expect?